d3x0r/JSOX/README.md

   - Streaming reader interface
   - (Twice the speed of JSON5; subjective)

-### Classes/Tags
+### Classes/Tags - typed-object and typed-array

-The definition of a class is an identifer at the top level (before the JSON data) followed by an open brace ('{').
+The definition of a class is an identifer at the top level (before the JSON data) followed immediately by an open brace ('{'), whitespace is not allowed.
 Within the open brace '{' until the close '}' is a list of names seprated by commas, and of constants indicated by an identifier followed by a colon and a value.

 All objects created with a class/tag definition shares the same prototype.

 ```

 tagdef : identifier '{' identifier [ ',' identifier ] ... '}'
-tagdef : identifier '{' constant_initializer [ ',' identifier ] ... '}'
+tagdef : identifier '{' constant_initializer [ ',' identifier ] ... '}' (TBI)

 constant_initializer : identifier ':' value